Workday/workday.github.com/pages/Scala/index.md

 # Scala Courses #

 Some excellent free Coursera courses are available.
 They are 7 weeks long, so it's a commitment, but worth it.
-Start with the Functioanl Programming Principles - this teaches functional programming through Scala.
+Start with the Functional Programming Principles - this teaches functional programming through Scala.

 * [Functional Programming Principles in Scala](https://class.coursera.org/progfun-2012-001)
 * [Principles of Reactive Programming](https://class.coursera.org/reactive-001)